 And speaking up – opening my mouth – and writing – is part of my purpose.
 God hasn’t filled me in as to what He hopes to accomplish in my sharing, but ‘downstream effects’ aren’t near as important to me as following His direction.
 That is where I find my joy.
 It is how He purifies who I am.

 My name is Greg Joos.
 I grew up in Idaho Falls and loved it there, it seemed big enough for every opportunity, but small enough to avoid a lot of big-city problems.
 I enjoyed everything that I got involved in.
 I enjoyed athletics, academics, computers, church and taking things apart; I eventually participated in ballroom dance, tennis, choir, and even a play.
 I still love all of those people that I spent time with and admire who they are.
 I treasure the amazing mentors I had who taught me lessons that I would hold onto and revisit throughout my life.
-I also had the opportunity to date my wife throughout High School.

 Lastly, I am grateful for some great friends who have unknowingly fulfilled some of the promises that God has given to me; thanks guys.